 Our teaching team combines to give you a wealth of experience and a range of styles.
 Each of them derives so much for themselves from their practice, and this is what makes them so passionate about their teaching.

 Maya Patwa.
-Khatun has reverted to her maiden name and is now using Maya as her first name.
 Her classes and workshops range from Gentle Yoga to Core Strength.
 She particularly emphasises getting the fundamentals right, for both beginners and the more experienced, so that yoga can be practiced safely and members can develop their technique at their own pace.
 Her discipline is Hatha Yoga.
 Qualified with Friends of Yoga International.
 She has been teaching yoga since 1996 and became a Yogabugs instructor in February 2005.
+Maya has reverted to her maiden name and is now using Khatun as her second name.
 Photo